EdNews Daily

 1. How to Write a Successful Common App Activities List in 2024

+It's great for developing better content for your activities list.
 Instructions: Spend 5-8 minutes filling out a BEABIES chart per activity on your list to generate plenty of content for your activities list descriptions.
 Use the 25 questions below the chart for ideas.
 The key here is active verbs.
-This is super important.

 COLLEGE ESSAY GUY'S EPIC LIST OF ACTIVITIES LIST VERBS Important Note About Overdoing Verbs As with a resume, you want your activities list to be in your own words, to sound like you. ...
 Heads up: Using this list for ten minutes will up-level your activities list verbs, and thereby your descriptions.
 But wait.
 We're not done yet.
 Here's ...